pgjdbc/pgjdbc/docs/content/documentation/use.md

 > **NOTE**
 >
-> You should not import the `org.postgresql` package unless you are not using standard PostgreSQL™ extensions to the JDBC API.
+> You should not import the `org.postgresql` package unless you are using standard PostgreSQL™ extensions to the JDBC API.

 ## Loading the Driver